techidaily/site-win11/source/_posts/seven-keys-to-unlocking-the-full-potential-of-windows-software.md

  To ensure smooth communication of software programs with the hardware components, you must make sure the relevant drivers are up-to-date.

- You can[update the drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) using the Device Manager utility in Windows.
+ You can [update the drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) using the Device Manager utility in Windows.
 In case this tool fails to find an updated driver version in the system, you can download it via the manufacturer’s website and install it manually as well.

 ## 5\.
 Check for Conflicting Programs